hiddenNarrator1/Wanderlust/Base Classes/Priest.md

 - Hidden in Shadow (Mana): Touch a target to turn them ethereal.
 Gain the ability to teleport within shadows up to 30 ft as a 2s Action, and add 1 to AC.
 Restores after a scene.
 - Destructive Blast (Mana): Roll to-hit with your highest combat skill to blast someone with radiant energy at a range of 90 ft.
 The blast does a d6 damage per half player level, rounded up.
 The damage type is chosen between the DM and Priest.
 - Blessing's Boon (Mana): Give a target you touch a bonus to an attribute equal to your Cast Magic stat.
 **(Level 5) Higher Being's Blessing**: An attribute of your choosing has its maximum and current score increased by 2.
+Saving throws